 If you are disabled and can no longer work, you may be entitled to either Social Security Disability Insurance (SSDI) benefits or Supplemental Security Insurance (SSI).
 While both benefits are similar, they have slightly different eligibility criteria.
 Since the Social Security tax funds SSDI, an individual would have needed to pay into this fund during employment to receive benefits.
 Then, the monthly benefit an individual would receive would be based on earning records of the insured worker.

 To receive SSI on the basis of a disability, an individual must have limited income; limited resources; be a US citizen, national, or in a certain category of aliens; and live in the United States or Mariana Islands.
 Monthly payments for SSI varies according to need.
-If you live in Tallahassee or the surrounding areas, and need a social security disability lawyer, we help you apply for either SSDI or SSI.
+If you live in Tallahassee or the surrounding areas, and need a social security disability lawyer, we can help you apply for either SSDI or SSI.

 Has your claim been denied?